-California Education Code (EC) Section 60811 requires the State Board of Education to approve English language development (ELD) standards for pupils identified as English learners.
+California Education Code (EC) Section 60811 requires the State Board of Education to approve ELD standards for pupils identified as English learners.
 The standards shall be comparable in rigor and specificity to the standards for English language arts (ELA), mathematics, and science.

 - ELD Standards